Methylation and its influence on mood

 There doesn't seem to be a universal agreement on which nutrients increase methylation and which ones decrease it.
 One statement will say folic acid, B6, B12, TMG, SAMe, zinc, and another will maybe leave zinc out of the mixture and put choline, B3 or 5-HTP in!
 With the exception of B3, I think that they all increase methylation, but different aspects of it, which is why taking all of these ingredients never really works well for most people with methylation problems.

 As an example, if you had excessive levels of dopamine and noradrenaline, and very low levels of serotonin, you would be overdriven with high agitation and anxiety.
 If you then supplemented with SAM-e, you would raise your serotonin but then push your dopamine etc even higher, because SAM-e raises both serotonin and dopamine, so there would be either no change, or another mood disaster.
-A shotgun approach to influence complex, chemical reactions is doomed to fail because a fault with methylation will be different from one person to another.

 As you can see, simply trying to raise or lower your methylation could easily end in disaster.